Develop comprehensive solutions to environmental problems and build your professional network for life.

 The Master of Environmental Science and Management (MESM) program provides a solid foundation in environmental-human systems, data analysis, biology, ecology, earth sciences, environmental economics and business, environmental law, and environmental policy.
 The core curriculum is multidisciplinary and emphasizes quantitative and analytical skills, problem solving, and adaptability.
 Eight core courses (30 units total) are required for all MESM students.

-Eco-E Project teams of 2-5 students collaborate over the course of a year to develop a business model intended to bring a new environmentally oriented, commercially viable product or service to market.
+Eco-E Project teams of 3-5 students collaborate to develop a business model for a new environmentally oriented, commercially viable product or service.
 Many students have successfully launched a business venture as a result of their Eco-E project.

 At Bren, prioritizing your career development is a way of life steeped into our ethos as a professional program.
 From day one of orientation to graduation and beyond, Bren's Career Development team prepares you to navigate any professional situation and thrive in a competitive, ever-changing job market.
 We’re here to guide you every step of the way with personalized advising, workshops, online resources, job/internship opportunities, alumni connections, and more.